-Post Baccalaureate/Pre-Health Programs (PBPH) exist between Sidney Kimmel Medical College and both the University of Pennsylvania College of Liberal and Professional Studies, and Bryn Mawr College.
+Post Baccalaureate/Pre-Health Programs (PBPH) exist between Sidney Kimmel Medical College and both Jefferson College of Biomedical Sciences and Bryn Mawr College.
 The programs are an early decision plan for entry in the MD program at SKMC for candidates accepted into the PBPH programs.
 A baccalaureate degree plus the need for additional course work to meet the prerequisites for entry into medical school are required.
 Suitability for a career in medicine is based on academic credentials, motivation, and personal qualities.
 Completion time for course work is one year, full time, and two years, half time (with full time employment).

 Dual Degree Programs

 Combined MD/PhD Program

 Sidney Kimmel Medical College and the Jefferson College of Biomedical Sciences jointly sponsor a program for the training of medical scientists that requires approximately seven years of study and leads to both the MD and PhD degrees.
 The purpose of the combined degree program is to provide a small number of highly qualified individuals not only the broad biomedical background and clinical insights of a physician, but also the rigorous research training that is characteristic of a basic science PhD.
 This integrated training experience is designed primarily for student with expressed interest in biomedical teaching and research careers.
 Read more about the Combined MD/PhD Program.